PiPNN: Ultra-Scalable Graph-Based Nearest Neighbor Indexing: Experimental Evaluation

 \myparagraph{Machines} Our experiments were carried out on one of two identical machines with four Intel Xeon Platinum 8160 CPUs each (totaling 192 CPUs) and 1.5TB of DRAM.
 Our experiments on billion-scale datasets and $k$-NN graph building experiments were run on a Google Cloud c4-highmem-288 machine with 288 vCPUs and 2.2TB of DRAM.
 Results in a single plot or chart are always generated on the same machine so as to obviate any differences.

 \myparagraph{Baseline Algorithms \& Parameters} We compare our approach against five graph-based algorithms.
 We evaluated \ourmethod{} against HCNNG~\cite{munoz2019hierarchical}, Vamana~\cite{jayaram2019diskann}, and HNSW~\cite{malkov2018efficient}.
 Both Vamana and HNSW are widely used due to their excellent query performance.
 We utilize the implementations of HCNNG and Vamana provided by the ParlayANN library~\cite{manohar2024parlayann}.
 To the best of our knowledge, the ParlayANN implementation of Vamana is the fastest and highest quality implementation of a shared-memory graph-based ANNS algorithm available today.
-We also evaluate \ourmethod{} against MIRAGE~\cite{voruganti2025mirage} and FastKCNA~\cite{yang2024revisiting}, which aim to achieve high-quality graphs in less build time than Vamana and HNSW.
+In addition, we evaluate \ourmethod{} against MIRAGE~\cite{voruganti2025mirage} and FastKCNA~\cite{yang2024revisiting}, which aim to achieve high-quality graphs in less build time than Vamana and HNSW.
 We do not evaluate against LSH-APG~\cite{zhao2023towards}, which was shown in ~\cite{yang2024revisiting} to build indexes slower than FastKCNA.
+We also evaluate against SymphonyQG \cite{gou2025symphonyqg}; however, because it is primarily optimized for query speed (and using quantization, which all others methods we test avoid) as opposed to build speed, we include this comparison in \Cref{sec:additional_experiments}.
 Regarding configuration, we adopt the optimal hyperparameters identified in ParlayANN for Vamana, while for HNSW, HCNNG, MIRAGE, and FastKCNA we follow the hyperparameters recommended by their respective authors.
 To ensure a fair comparison, we restrict the maximum graph degree to 64 for all methods with the exception of HCNNG.
 For HCNNG, for which the maximum degree is dependent on other parameters, we allow a maximum degree of 90 as recommended by the authors.
 We were unable to run MIRAGE and FastKCNA on billion-scale datasets because they exceeded the 2.2TB of DRAM available on our machine, and additionally FastKCNA could not be run on WikiCohere due to a lack of support for the MIPS dissimilarity measure.

 \myparagraph{Datasets} We evaluate on four billion-scale datasets and two smaller high-dimensional datasets, accessed through the BigANN Benchmarks framework~\cite{simhadri2024results, simhadri2022results}.
 Table~\ref{tab:datasets} summarizes the datasets.
 For ablation studies, we use 100-million sized subsets of BigANN and MS-SPACEV, as well as Wikipedia-Cohere and OpenAI-ArXiv.